iffy/crudset/README.md

 ## Sanitization ##

-Use a `Sanitizer` to restrict/modify what fields can be written.
+Use a `Sanitizer` to restrict/modify how fields can be written.

 <!-- test -->